Single binary.

 Is this really a drop-in replacement?

-Phase 1 targets jail.conf + filter.d compatibility for the top 20 fail2ban filters (95%+ of installations).
+fail2zig ships 15 built-in filters covering the most common services, and its import tool translates a fail2ban jail.conf + filter.d tree.
 Custom Python filter code and sendmail actions are explicitly out of scope — they need to be rewritten or replaced.

 Can attacker-controlled log lines crash or OOM the daemon?

 That's the threat model we designed to.
-Bounds-checked parsing with strict line length limits, no regex engine in process, fixed-size arena allocator with a hard ceiling, fuzz-tested parsers.
+Bounds-checked parsing with a strict line-length limit, no regex engine in process, a state tracker bounded by a hard entry cap, and fuzz-tested parsers.
 Full write-up →

 What about distroless / scratch containers?